-This is a follow up to one of my previous blog post on applying for a Canadian study permit.
+This is a follow-up to my previous blog post on applying for a Canadian study permit.
 You can find it here.
 I dwelled so much on my personal experience in my previous post.
 This post will tell you what you actually need for a Canadian study permit.
-Students who are applying for a study permit may need a visa alongside it depending on where you are from.
+Students who are applying for a study permit may need a visa alongside it depending on where they are from.
 First-time applicants will get both if a visit visa is required to enter Canada for the passport you hold.

 It is from the requirements I was able to draw out what the student and sponsor needs, which are stated below.